The Chronicle of the Horse

-It was started in 1937 by Stacy Barcroft Lloyd Jr and Gerald Webb.
-It is headquartered in Middleburg, Virginia, in a building adjacent to the National Sporting Library.
-In 1953, it changed from tabloid to magazine size.
+It was started in 1937 by Stacy Barcroft Lloyd Jr and Gerald Webb.In 1953, it changed from tabloid to magazine size.
 Its website was created in 1998 and forums in 1999.

 In 2013, the Ohrstrom family sold the Chronicle to Mark Bellissimo, owner of the Winter Equestrian Festival.
 In 2022, Bellissimo sold it to Global Equestrian Group, which also owns several other equine-related businesses.
 In September 2025 the magazine was sold to GRANDPRIX Group.